 Fellows joining the Integrative Psychiatry Fellowship program who have completed a fellowship in Child/Adolescent Psychiatry will have the opportunity to work in the outpatient setting with children, adolescents, and adults.
-Learn about our current Fellows and check out our YouTube playlist!
+Learn about our current Fellow and check out our YouTube playlist!

 Frequently Asked Questions

 - Location: The Banner-University of Arizona Medical Center Integrative Psychiatry Clinic

 - Requirements: Applicants must have successfully completed the General Psychiatry Residency Training.

 - Compensation: The Integrative Psychiatry Fellow will be compensated according to PGY level of training.